Juriy/blog/src/documents/p/livecoding-tv-channel.html.md

 Overall, I think the service will have a bright future.

-For the next few weeks I will be broadcasting several sessions on JS and GameDev.
-Follow me on Livecoding!
+For the next few weeks I will be broadcasting several sessions on JS and GameDev. <a href="http://livecoding.tv/juriy">channel</a>Follow me on Livecoding</a>!